My Background

 Facts about HD Programming

-Sometimes you will get black bars on the side of the TV even when watching HD programming....GET OVER IT.
 Not everything is filmed in HD, even if you are watching an HD channel.
-For example, let's I'm watching Grey's Anatomy in HD on ABC (either thru HD Cable Service or an antenna using my TV's ATSC Tuner).
-When it turns to commercials, some commercials will not be in HD so what you'll get is a square image and black bars on the side.
-DON'T TRY TO ADJUST the picture so that you get rid of the black bars!
-They're just damn commercials.
-By the time you adjust the picture, you will forget to readjust the picture when the HD show comes back from commercials.
+When something isn't in HD on your TV you'll a square image and black bars on the side.
+I reccomend NOT adjusting the picture so that you get rid of the black bars!
+By the time you adjust the picture, you will forget to readjust the picture when actual HD show air.

-Hooking up your TV isn't hard.
-Simply match the colors! - Sometimes I wonder if people like the attention of being so stupid.
+Sometimes I wonder if people like the attention of being so stupid.
 How hard is it to match the green, blue, and red cables from the DVD player to the back of the TV?
 Repeat for cable box, game console, and your done.
 It's even easier when you use an HDMI Cable, it's just one cable for audio and video.
 All it takes is patience with looking at the user manual.
-Gosh....

 What's the best cable I could use for my TV?
 Here's the cable hierarchy: